Skip to main content

 There's no account.
 Nothing to log into, nothing to log out of, no password to forget.
 You can use this from a library computer and walk away clean.

 When you search, your ZIP and tags travel to OpenStates, Congress.gov, and our LegiScan-backed bill cache so they can return matching bills.
-Our cache only remembers state + keyword, not who asked.
+What lands in that cache is a state code plus a hashed keyword set, nothing that traces back to a person.
 Two people in the same state asking about the same issue look identical to it.

 When you ask Claude to draft a letter, the bill excerpt, your selected tags, and any sentence you wrote about your situation are sent to Anthropic so it can write back.
 The draft never lands on our servers.
 When you close the tab, it's gone unless you saved it yourself.